tinySSB/tiny-ssb-spec/README.md

   to reference feeds public key and the "sequence" (how many messages) to be able to coordinate syncing feeds with another peer.
 - **no missed messages**: because of the linked-list structure, you know
-- **unique refs**: all messages have a unique ID.
+- **unique references**: all messages have a unique ID.
 This cannot be guessed ahead of time, which has nice side-effects, such as knowing that all references to messages are "backlinks" (point *backwards* in time).
+- **new transports**: with LoRa as the benchmark tinySSB can access extremely long-distance (~10km), low energy (solar) communication, as well as pocket-to-pocket communication with Bluetooth Low-energy.

 <details>
     <summary>More implications... (click to expand)</summary>